What Is Sales Automation?

 Notify team when target account raises funding: Strike when budget opens up.

-Key Features to Look For in Sales Automation Software
+Core Features of Sales Automation Software

 When evaluating sales automation tools, focus on these capabilities:

-The best sales automation tools use intent data and buying signals to prioritize outreach.
+Intent Signals and Buying Triggers: The best sales automation tools use intent data and buying signals to prioritize outreach.
 This separates modern automation from basic workflow rules.
 Platforms like ZoomInfo surface these signals automatically, alerting reps when accounts show buying behavior.

 Buying triggers to look for include the following: